-If we been introduced yet, I’m Stephanie Dickerson, a motherhood coach, Ayurvedic Practitioner and mother to three small children.
+If we haven't been introduced yet, I’m Stephanie Dickerson.
+I'm an LMT, a mama to three young children, an Ayurvedic Practitioner and a motherhood coach.

-When women ask me what I do, I tell them that I lead women to find spiritual solutions to the problems of motherhood .
+When women ask me what I do, I tell them that I help women to find spiritual solutions to the common problems of motherhood we face today.
 I help them regain their sense of balance...physically, mentally, emotionally, and at the deep soul level.

-And while that might seem a bit heady, the way that I do it is very down to earth - through straight forward truth-telling and simple, time tested self-care strategies based in Ayurveda.
+And while that might seem a bit heady, the way that I do it is very down to earth - through straight forward truth-telling and simple, time tested spiritual truths based in Ayurveda.

-I’ve been at this for a while, nearly 20 years (19!!) and for the first decade of my profession I found that that many of my clients were mothers seeking support as they were newly prioritizing taking care of themselves.
+I’ve been at this for two decades and for the first decade of my practice I found that that many of my clients were mothers seeking support as they were newly prioritizing taking care of themselves.

 And the thing that really stood out to me was that their children were almost always older, often fully grown!
 They had been sacrificing themselves in taking care of their children and families for so long that it was very hard for them to connect with what they needed for themselves.
 At that time I set my intention to find ways to support mothers earlier in their journey so they could find balance in the midst of motherhood and not wait until their kids were grown!